 In March, Ivanka Trump's line of shoes, clothes and accessories was removed from the Trump Organization's main site as critics pointed out that much of her merchandise is made in China or other foreign countries even as her father bashes U.S. companies for moving work overseas.

-Most recently, on the heels of the second Presidential debate, Ivanka's footwear collection has come under fire for its manufacturing practices.
+More recently, Ivanka's footwear collection has come under fire for its manufacturing practices.
 According to recent reports, the Chinese factory at issue, Xuankai Footwear Ltd., which has produced Trump-brand footwear, requires laborers to work lengthy shifts stretching up to 16 hours that tested and exceeded the limits of human endurance.
 Some workers have alleged that the factory paid illegally low overtime rates and systematically delayed wage payments.

 But these instances are arguably small change compared to the damage that Ms. Trump could potentially be doing to her brand in the eyes of many consumers due to her connection with her father’s highly controversial campaign.
 She has undoubtedly been careful; she projects an image of daughterly respect and support for her father without aligning with his theatrics and more outrageous statements, and has been sure to divorce her political life with that of her brand – her social media feeds, for instance, are notably politics-free.
 When asked why Ivanka avoids political comment, a person who works for her told the Chicago Tribune: "Both Republicans and Democrats buy Ivanka Trump."